-Gaming, video editing, and any other intense application processing is easily handled by this laptop.
+Gaming, video editing, and any other intense application processing is easily handled by this premium laptop.
 The speakers are outstanding.
-This laptop is suitable for those who do lots of typing and terrific for instructional design workflow.
+This online teaching laptop is suitable for those who do lots of typing and terrific for instructional design workflow.
 FaceTime meetings are easy to do.
 Sharing files is easy between devices.
 For example, making a video using an iPhone and it can be immediately imported and dropped into a video edit on the MacBook Pro with ease.

 For those curious about the comparison between the MacBook Pro 16 and the smaller MacBook Pro 13, this reviewer in the video below does a side-by-side comparison.